By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 set AWS_SESSION_TOKEN=

 You can also use named profiles to specify the commands that require MFA authentication.
-To do so, edit the credentials file in the .aws folder in the home directory of the user.
-In the credentials file, add a new profile configuration for issuing MFA-authenticated commands.
-Here's an example profile configuration:
+In the credentials file that's in the .aws folder of the user's home directory, add a new profile configuration to issue MFA-authenticated commands.

 aws_secret_access_key = example-secret-access-key-as-in-returned-output

-Tip: Try running a script or a cron job in the background that checks for "expiration" from the get-session-token command output, and then prompts for reauthentication.
+It's a best practice to run a script or a cron job in the background that checks for the expiration from the get-session-token command's output.
+If the MFA token is expired, then make sure that the script or cron job prompts for reauthentication.

-If you use profiles to authenticate commands using the AWS CLI, specify the --profile option followed by the profile name.
-This is done to verify that the calls authenticate using MFA.
+When you use named profiles to authenticate, specify the —profile option followed by the profile name to verify that the API calls use MFA to authenticate.

 Related information